mauvecow/DxPortLib/README.txt

 ---

 This library is not yet feature complete.
-Most notably, the rendering backend uses SDL2_Renderer, which has a great number of limitations.
-It is good enough for many simple games, though.

-Replacing it with a fully OpenGL backend is planned, but will take some time to implement.
+If you have need of a DxLib feature, please submit an issue.

 ---